gradientinstitute/aboleth/docs/quickstart.rst

 .. code::

     likelihood = tf.distributions.Bernoulli(probs=net)
+    log_like = likelihood.log_prob(Y_)

-If we were to call ``likelihood.log_prob(Y)``, it would return a tensor that implements the log of a Bernoulli probability mass function,
+which returns a tensor that implements the log of a Bernoulli probability mass function,

 .. math::

     \mathcal{L}(y_n, p_n) = y_n \log p_n + (1 - y_n) \log(1 - p_n).

-which is an integral part of our loss function.
+This is an integral part of our loss function.
 Here we have used :math:`p_n` as shorthand for :math:`p(y_n = 1)`.

 .. note::